 Among Popular Activities for Mature Travelers at Walt Disney World Resort…

 - Golf.
-There are five superb courses, private and group lessons, and equipment rental.
+There are four superb courses, private and group lessons, and equipment rental.

 - Epcot World Showcase.
 This Epcot experience includes dining, shopping and a mile-long stroll around World Showcase Lagoon.
 Many mature travelers enjoy chatting with the World Showcase ambassadors, college students from around the globe on loan to Disney for one year.